PrisWen/100-days-of-code/README.md

 **Today's Progress :** Today I learned about how to split data, fit the model, make prediction and calculate MAE

 **Thoughts :** Sklearn surprises me

+## Day 22 : May 18 , 2020 |  Kaggle's Introduction to Machine Learning

+**Today's Progress :** Today I learned about Overfitting and Underfitting

+**Thoughts :** Validation data helps measure a candidate model's accuracy